medium-serverless/backend-serverless-http-part1/Real World Serverless Part 4 - From Express.js route to AWS Lambda API.md

 }
 ```

 I don't think I need to explain the schema since JSON Schema is very human-readable!
+There is a [great tutorial with examples for JSON schema in the aws docs](https://docs.aws.amazon.com/apigateway/latest/developerguide/models-mappings.html).

 Now simply plug it into our endpoint via Serverless.yml:

 ```yaml
 usersPost: